funkyMonkey225/ReduxBlog/README.md

-Simple blog with React/Redux from Udemy course by Stephen Girder
+Simple blog with React/Redux from Udemy course by Stephen Grider